 I am also a director, interested in the intersection between practice and research.
-In May 2018 I directed a candelit production of Webster's The White Devil in Jesus College's early modern hall, in an attempt to use early modern performance conditions to bring the play to life.
-I am directing an excerpt of the Tudor interlude Fulgens and Lucrece for performance in September 2018.
+In May 2018 I directed a candelit production of Webster's The White Devil in Jesus College's early modern hall, in an attempt to use early modern performance conditions to bring the play to life, and an excerpt of the Tudor interlude Fulgens and Lucrece in September 2018.

 I am leading a session on staged violence on Monday of 4th week at 7:30pm, in the Refugee Scholars Room at Corpus.